Which of the following best describes osmosis? | Channels for Pearson+

 C

-The movement of water molecules from an area of low water concentration to an area of high water concentration through any membrane.
+The movement of solute molecules from a region of low concentration to high concentration.

 D